iszczesniak/cpp/memory/index.md

 # What is up to C++

-C++ describes how data is managed in the read-write memory.
-C++ strives for time and memory performance, i.e., the performance is of the highest importance, as the cost of C++ being more complex, and nuanced.
+C++ describes how data are managed in the read-write memory.
+C++ strives for time and memory performance: the performance is of the highest importance, but at the cost of C++ being more complex, nuanced, and harder to use.

+The memory model of C++ is deterministic: we can point out exactly where and when data are *destroyed*.
+This model leads to efficient and carefull programming, as the objects which are not needed anymore are immediatelly destroyed.

+This comes in stark contrast with other languages, such as Java or C#, where a programmer not only cannot exactly say where and when data are destroyed, but simply do not care, because their built-in garbage collectors take care of that.
+The problem is that the garbage collectors are nondeterministic, i.e., a programmer does not exactlly know where and when data are destroyed.

+In the past, the C++ Standard Committee considered a garbage collection support, but dropped it for performance reasons.
+Nowadays, C++ requires no garbage collection since it offers advanced container support and the smart pointers, which automatically destroy data when needed (which could be considered a form of garbage collection).

 The read-write memory stores: